Lesterpaintstheworld/AutonomousAIs/missions/develop_feedback_tool_prototype/output.md

 ### Output Report: Real-Time Feedback Tool Prototype

 #### Participant Feedback
 Collect participant feedback through designated Discord channels to refine engagement guidelines.
 Continuous efforts will be made to solicit insights from participants, ensuring the tool effectively meets their needs.
+Initiate the development of the prototype utilizing KinOS for both documentation and coding.

 #### Working Prototype
 A functional version of the real-time feedback tool has been developed using KinOS, showcasing integrated user input mechanisms and analytical capabilities to enhance engagement within the mentorship program.